How to Change the Text Color in Discord

 Then there’s this nifty trick for color-coding texts:

 Lastly, you can also use “`tex to create some pretty colorful messages.
-Try different symbols to make your text appear different:
+Try different symbols to make your text look different:

 Other Things to Try: